apleasa54/BasicCAD/README.md

 ### Reflection
  This was my second part on onshape, This part was very simple since all it was dimensioning and extruding.
 I did this part with no follow along and I felt this was a good oppurtunity to get to know onshape since I already new the basic functions required.

 ---

 ## Fork

 ### Description
+This part kind of has a resemblance to an electrical cord. this part has a circle with two symmetrical "prongs" going out of one side that is 75mm long with fillets on every edge.
+The other face of the extruded circl has a hollow cylinder extruded to 65mm.
+The two prongs also have a hole in the top of them to accomodate for the axle
 ### Evidence

 ### Image

 ### Reflection
+This part wasn't too bad, It was kind of confusing at first, or at least it looked a little compplicated and more intimidating

 ---